Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: A differentially private Greedy Learning Algorithm for Rule Lists

-\textbf{Privacy budget.} Let ($\varepsilon$, $\delta$) the total privacy budget allocated to the algorithm.
+\textbf{Privacy budget.} Let ($\varepsilon$, $\delta$) be the total privacy budget allocated to the algorithm.
 Using the sequential and parallel composition for DP mechanisms, we must determine the fraction of the privacy budget to allocate per node (\emph{i.e.}, how much privacy budget should be allocated for the choice of each rule).
 We will denote these quantities by $\varepsilon_{node}$ and $\delta_{node}$.
 Let $K$ the maximum length of a rule list.
-While it is common for tree-based models to display the counts for each leaf (\emph{i.e.}, in our case for each rule), this information should also be made differentially-private.
-First in Line~\ref{line:cond-min-sup}, the minimum support condition is verified with a global sensitivity by applying the Laplace mechanism (satisfying ($\varepsilon, 0)$-DP).
-Then, the computation of the Gini impurity (Line~\ref{line:gini-smooth-laplace}) is made inside the dataset for each candidate rule and only the rule corresponding to the maximum of these noisy Gini is returned to the algorithm, which is the \textit{Noisy Max Report} mechanism that only accounts for one access.
-Computing the two noisy counts of the chosen rule (Algorithm~\ref{alg:predDP}) also counts only for one access since the sets of samples caught and not caught are disjoint, which leads to the application of the parallel composition.
+While it is common for tree-based models to display the counts for each leaf (\emph{i.e.}, in our case for each rule), this information should also be made differentially private.
+First in Line~\ref{line:cond-min-sup}, the minimum support condition is verified by applying the Laplace mechanism with global sensitivity (satisfying ($\varepsilon, 0)$-DP).
+Then, the computation of the Gini impurity (Line~\ref{line:gini-smooth-laplace}) is made inside the dataset for each candidate rule and only the rule corresponding to the maximum of these noisy Gini impurity values is returned to the algorithm, which is the \textit{Noisy Max Report} mechanism that only accounts for one DP query (as introduced in Section~\ref{subsec:background:dp}).
+Computing the two noisy counts of the chosen rule (Algorithm~\ref{alg:predDP}) also counts only for one query since the sets of samples caught and not caught are disjoint, which leads to the application of the parallel composition.
 Finally, with sequential composition, it gives us $3$ operations per node, with $2$ achieving pure DP.
-For the default rule, only noisy counts are used and no Gini index is computed.
-Therefore if the counts are not displayed with the model, then the denominator is only $2K-1$ for $\varepsilon$, which leads to $\varepsilon_{node} = \frac{\varepsilon}{3K - 1}$ and $\delta_{node} = \frac{\delta}{K-1}$.
+For the default rule, only noisy counts are used and no Gini impurity is computed.
+Therefore, $\varepsilon_{node} = \frac{\varepsilon}{3K - 1}$ and $\delta_{node} = \frac{\delta}{K-1}$.